 Lecture at the Tokyo Prince Hotel in Minato-ku, Tokyo on December 1 in commemoration of the 50th anniversary of the kcg.edu group next year and the opening of the Tokyo Satellite in October this year by the The Kyoto College of Graduate Studies for Informatics (KCGI).
 A meeting was held and many participants including alumni gathered.The three lecturers talked about IT and human resource development, and the participants nodded their heads and listened attentively.

-Next, Mr. Takao Futagami (Toyo Technica Co., Ltd.), one of the leaders of embedded technology in Japan, organizer and technical advisor of the "ET Robocon" robot contest, in which TUAT is also involved, gave a lecture titled "20 Years of Modeling and Embedded Development.Mr.
-Futagami spoke about his experience in the ET Robot Contest and other topics, saying, "In the future, Japan should not just follow those who are technologically ahead of us, but should be willing to tackle completely new challenges.
+Next, Mr. Takao Futagami (Toyo Technica Co., Ltd.), one of the leaders of embedded technology in Japan, organizer and technical advisor of the "ET Robocon" robot contest, in which TUAT is also involved, gave a lecture entitled "20 Years of Modeling and Embedded Development.Mr.
+Futagami spoke about his experience in the ET Robot Contest and other topics, saying, "In the future, Japan should not just follow those who are technologically ahead, but should be eager to tackle completely new challenges.

-After the lectures, an information exchange (get-together) was held in a separate room, where the speakers and participants talked together and expanded their circle of exchange.
+After the lectures, an information exchange (get-together) was held in a separate room, where speakers and participants talked together and expanded the circle of exchange.

 Here are some comments on the lecture given by Prof. Morita.

 - Against the policy of promoting student education from the perspective of globalization and diversity, I once again felt the future of The Kyoto College of Graduate Studies for Informatics.

 - It was a very excellent lecture.I believe that the school will become a global school by taking advantage of its unique features that other universities do not have.If other universities, especially national universities, would create a curriculum like Dr. Morita's, I believe that Japan will change.

 - I felt empathy with the human resource development policy, which is directly related to business and from a managerial perspective.